-Ramsar Site - Ramsar sites are wetlands of international importance, particularly as waterfowl habitats.
-Ramsar sites are listed by the Secretary of State.
+Ramsar Site - Wetlands of international importance, particularly as waterfowl habitats, listed by the Secretary of State.
 The provisions of the Ramsar Convention require the promotion of the conservation of the wetlands.

 Regionally Important Geological/ Geomorphological Sites (RIGS) - These are geological/geomorphological sites of local importance which complement the national network of geological SSSIs.
 The aim of designation is to maintain and enhance specific features of rock and landform, and the dynamic natural processes which create them.